grame-cncm/faustdoc/src/manual/syntax.md

 <!-- faust-run -->
 ```
-process = par(i,8,hslider("Voice %i", 0.9, 0, 1, 0.01));
+process = par(i,8,hslider("Voice %i",0.9,0,1,0.01));
 ```
 <!-- /faust-run -->

-creates 8 sliders in parallel with different names while `par(i,8,hslider("Voice", 0.9, 0, 1, 0.01))` would have created only one slider and duplicated its output 8 times.
+creates 8 sliders in parallel with different names while `par(i,8,hslider("Voice",0.9,0,1,0.01))` would have created only one slider and duplicated its output 8 times.

 The variable part can have an optional format digit.
 For example `"Voice %2i"` would indicate to use two digit when inserting the value of `i` in the string.